bitcoin/bips/bip-PC.md

 ### Use in LN-Symmetry

-The following assembly-like pseudo-code shows a possible LN-Symmetry channel construction, that provides data availability to spend to the latest state from an earlier state pushed on-chain with a forced close by channel partner.
+The following assembly-like pseudo-code shows a possible LN-Symmetry channel construction that provides data availability to spend to the latest state from an earlier state pushed on-chain with a forced close by channel partner.